nunogrl/nunogrl/content/ansible-series-002-firewall.rst

 :Status: Published
 :series_index: 2

 This was the very first question I had while using ansible and I wasn't happy with any of the tools I found online.

-Deploying users keys should be something that we should be paying attention to the detail and we should be always able to revert the changes.
+Deploying users keys it's something that requires attention to detail.
+We should always be able to create an delete users and user environments.

 Deploying to metal
 ==================